 - 2. Place the MicroBlaster on or near the workstation. - 3.
-Identify the abrasive tubing leading from the vent pinch on the rear of the MicroBlaster (see Fig. 2-3 in section 2 of this manual).
-Push the hose into one of the tubing grips on the back of the workstation.
-Push 1 to 2 inches of the tubing through the grip and hand tighten nut to secure the tubing.
+Identify the abrasive tubing leading from the vent pinches on the rear of the MicroBlaster (see Fig. 2-3 in section 2 of this manual).
+Push the hoses into the tubing grips on the back of the workstation.
+Push 1 to 2 inches of the tubing through the grips and hand tighten the nuts to secure the tubing.

-CAUTION: Failure to secure the free end of the vent hose may allow it to fall out of the workstation and potentially whip around if left unsecured.
-Always secure the free end of the hose.
+CAUTION: Failure to secure the free end of the vent hoses may allow them to fall out of the workstation and potentially whip around if left unsecured.
+Always secure the free ends of the hoses.